cssnr/webstore-publish-action/README.md

 - [Contributing](#Contributing)

 Upload and/or Publish Web Extensions to the Google Chrome Web Store v2 using Service Account Credentials, JSON, or Token.
+Additionally, you can check the status of your extension and reuse the generated bearer token later in the workflow from the [Outputs](#outputs).

 ```yaml
 - name: 'Web Store Publish'